flexn-io/renative-docs/docs/api/cli-engine-rn-electron.md

 ## run

-> Run your app on target device or emulator
+> Run your electron app on your machine

 Supported Platforms: